AWiderDotNET/home/README.md

     4[4.
 Companies]
       4.1[4.1 Understand OSS as a Supply Chain] 4.2[4.2 Support OSS with Funding]
-        4.2.1[4.2.1 Hall of Fame for OSS Funding] 4.2.2[4.2.2 Howto on OSS Fund]
+        4.2.1(4.2.1 Hall of Fame for OSS Funding) 4.2.2(4.2.2 Howto on OSS Fund)
-        4.2.3[4.2.3 Examples of OSS Monetary Support]
+        4.2.3(4.2.3 Examples of OSS Monetary Support)
-        4.2.4[4.2.4 Employee Talking Points for OSS Funding] 4.2.5[Points on Business value of OSS funding] 4.3[4.3 Make Space to Contribute to OSS]
+        4.2.4(4.2.4 Employee Talking Points for OSS Funding) 4.2.5(4.2.5 Points on Business value of OSS funding) 4.2.6(4.2.6 tooling to surface which OSS is asking for funding) 4.3[4.3 Make Space to Contribute to OSS]
 ```